rasmusab/officialcocktails/officialcocktails.com/content/cocktails/white_lady.md

 - Garnish with a lemon peel or twist to add a burst of citrus aroma that complements the cocktail's floral notes.
 - Experiment with different ratios of gin, Cointreau, and lemon juice to find the perfect balance of sweet, sour, and boozy flavors that suit your taste buds.

-## Alcohol-free alternative to a White lady
+## Alcohol-free alternative to the White lady

 One alcohol-free alternative to the White Lady is the "Virgin Lady."
 This cocktail can be made by combining 1 ounce of lemon juice, 1 ounce of honey syrup, and 1 ounce of egg white substitute in a cocktail shaker.
 Shake the mixture vigorously, then add ice to the shaker and shake again.
 Strain the mixture into a chilled cocktail glass and garnish with a lemon twist or edible flower.
 This mocktail has a zesty citrus flavor and a frothy texture similar to the White Lady, but without the alcohol content.